tidwall/rtree/README.md

 ## License

-`BoxTree` source code is available under the MIT License.
+`rbang` source code is available under the MIT License.